lucky-chap/shelf/README.md

 ## Required Configuration

 ### Stripe (Required for Digital Store)

+To enable the Digital Store and paid checkout with Stripe, you must set these env vars:

-- Frontend env:
+- Frontend env (Vite):
   - VITE_STRIPE_PUBLISHABLE_KEY = pk_test_... (publishable key, safe to expose)

-- Backend env:
+- Backend env (Node/Encore):
   - STRIPE_SECRET_KEY = sk_test_... (secret key, server-side only)
+  - STRIPE_WEBHOOK_SECRET = whsec_... (required only if you plan to receive webhooks)

+After adding variables:
+1. Restart the app so changes take effect.
+2. Open Admin → Store and confirm the Stripe status shows “Stripe: Configured” and “Digital Store is enabled.”

-- Test the store:
+Test the store:
-  1. Set both VITE_STRIPE_PUBLISHABLE_KEY and STRIPE_SECRET_KEY.
+1. Set the variables above.
 2. Open Admin → Store → Add Product.
 3. Upload a cover photo and digital file, set a price > 0.
-  4. Visit the landing page and click "Buy Now" to test Stripe checkout.
+4. Visit the landing page and click “Buy Now” to test Stripe checkout.
 5. Use test card: 4242 4242 4242 4242, any future date, any CVC.

+If keys are missing:
+- The app will not crash; only the Digital Store will be disabled.
+- A clear message is logged in the console and shown in the Admin panel explaining how to configure Stripe.

 ## Optional Configuration